 | Shopify CSV importer | No | No (you write the CSV) | No |

-| Native provider apps (Gelato, Printful, Printify) | Yes, one at a time | No | Yes |
+| Native provider tools (Gelato, Printful, Printify) | Yes, inside that provider | Varies; Printify includes Smart Suggest drafts | Yes |

-| Dedicated bulk tools (ArtDrop and others) | Yes, in batches | Varies by tool | Yes |
+| Dedicated bulk tools (ArtDrop and others) | Yes, in batches | Varies by tool | Only on supported provider and store connections |

 Snapshot as of mid-2026, based on each platform's own documentation.
 Details change, so confirm on their sites before you commit.